 KitchenAid has cleverly designed the floor of the brewer with small dimples so as the finished brew rests in the jar any leftover fine grounds that may have slipped through the filter settle at the bottom and accumulate between these dimples ensuring that your glass is completely sediment free and you’ll have a much cleaner cup than you would expect from a typical metal-filtered immersion brewer.

-Cleaning is easy, to rinse out the glass container with hot soapy water, and the individual parts can be easily removed for a more thorough cleaning process when required.
-The filter needs to be rinsed with warm water but I recommend that you don't use any abrasive scrubbing sponges just in case you scratch the surface.
+Cleaning is easy, to rinse out the glass container using warm water and dishwashing detergent, and all of the other individual parts can be easily removed for a more thorough deep cleaning process when required.
+The filter needs to be rinsed with warm water but I recommend that you don’t use any abrasive scrubbing sponges just in case you scratch the surface.

 KitchenAid Cold Coffee Maker Disadvantages (Not Many!)

 The KitchenAid cold brew maker does have a few disadvantages, only a few.
-The be honest, I struggled to find anything negative to say about with this cold brew coffee maker.
+To be honest, I struggled to find anything negative to say about with this cold brew coffee maker.